scienxlab/rocky-playground/README.md

 # Rocky playground

-This app is one of Agile's [geosci.ai](https://geosci.ai) experiments.
+This app is a fork of Agile's (archived) fork.

-The app is currently deployed on AWS Amplify — [check it out!](https://playground.geosci.ai).
+The app is currently deployed at [playground.scienxlab.org](https://playground.scienxlab.org).

 ## About